They cannot be constructed, they serve no practical purpose, they are mysterious and baffling; welcome to the strange world of Impossible Objects.

 Escher travelled extensively through Europe in the 1920s, and his early works capture what he saw.

 Using woodblock printing techniques, he created a series of landscape prints.
-They are striking, simple pictures, that still manage to convey a lot of visual information.
+These are striking pictures with a high contrast; simple, yet still conveying a lot of visual information.

-As Escher developed as an artist, he also began to add distinctive, stylistic flourishes; borderline surreal elements that moved his art away from a simple everyday depiction of a real scene.
+As Escher developed as an artist, he also began to add distinctive, stylistic flourishes; surreal elements that moved his art away from the everyday.

 While he never studied the subject formally, Escher had always been interested in mathematics.